Treating Zolpidem Addiction

 - Starting to take zolpidem a little earlier every night to experience the calming and sedative effects.

-- Experiencing symptoms of withdrawal when they do not take zolpidem or run out of it.
+- Experiencing symptoms of withdrawal when they do not take the drug or run out of it.

-- Trying to keep themselves awake after taking zolpidem so that they can experience the potential euphoric effects.
+- Trying to keep themselves awake after taking it so that they can experience the potential euphoric effects.

 - Visiting multiple doctors to try and get additional prescriptions.